Otomycosis is a fungal infection that affects one, or occasionally both, of the ears.

 Some fungal infections such as Aspergillus may be resistant to the usual ear drops.
 They may require oral medications like itraconazole (Sporanox).

-Your doctor may recommend topical antifungal medications for otomycosis.
+Your doctor may recommend topical antifungal medications for otomycosis if the fungus is affecting the outside of your ear.
 These typically come as ointments or creams.

 Wearing a swim cap or earplugs can also keep water out of your ears.
 You may want to use dry heat such as a hair dryer to remove moisture from the ears.
 Make sure to use the lowest setting and avoid putting the hair dryer too close to your ears.